fareedfauzi/Flare-On-Challenges/README.md

 # Flare-On Challenges
 This repo is aim to compile all Flare-On challenge's binaries and write-ups so that you guys and I can review and study the challenges to improve our skill in reverse engineering.

 The binaries are compressed with 7zip@Zip.
-The password of all compressed were attached in .txt file.
+The password of all compressed file were attached in .txt file.

 Available Challenges and Write-ups: 2014 - 2019.